 As a whole, local councils have managed remarkably well to make deep spending reductions over the last seven years, without any major public outcry over service reductions or failure.

 But demand is rising.
 It matters that Northamptonshire is a county council – a tier of local government which is responsible for delivering adult and children’s social care.
-People over the age of 65 account for two-thirds of adult social care service recipients, and they have grown in number by nearly 1 million since 2009.
-Over the same period, the number of children subject to a child protection plan increased by more than 30%, from 39,100 to 51,080.
+People over the age of 65 account for two-thirds of the recipients of adult social care, and they have grown in number by nearly one million since 2009.
+Over the same period, the number of children subject to a child-protection plan increased by more than 30%, from 39,100 to 51,080.

 Spending on these statutory services has been protected compared with other local services (although spending on adult social care is still 5% lower than in 2009/10).
 The deepest cuts have been made elsewhere, to neighbourhood services like libraries, waste collection and trading standards.

 There has been vigorous public debate around some of these issues – for example, library closures – but there is insufficient data at a national level to show just how far service reductions have gone.
 There will be a limit to efficiencies – but at the moment, it’s hard to tell just how close councils across the country are to that limit.

 Without better information on how services are faring, the recent fall in the level of council reserves is the best indication we have that the ability of councils to manage spending reductions is reaching the end of the road.

 Local authority reserves (non-ringfenced) grew by 46% between 2010/11 and 2014/15, as councils shored themselves up for a potentially difficult future.
 Since then, they have fallen by 9%.

 Northamptonshire has been criticised for using its reserves to fund statutory services.
 Yet the evidence suggests that this may be happening elsewhere.
 The Office for Budget Responsibility noted in its autumn analysis that reserve spending last year was almost entirely a phenomenon of councils with social-care responsibility.